KonstantinBobrosvki/DoodgeGame/README.md

 # DoodgeGame
 Doodge

+Hello everyone, who is reading this!
+This is my first big project and my first experience with Github.
-This is my game for competion
+This game is made for competion in Blagoevagrad,Bulgaria 23.03.2019